How to Open a Corporate Bank Account in Indonesia

 Indonesia Company Secretary Angela

 Aside from those documents, you are to also fill up and complete the bank application form.
-Some banks require more documents aside from the list above – your bank of choice will let you know which documents that they will require upon registering of your bank account.
+Some banks require more documents aside from the list above – your bank of choice will let you know which documents they will require upon registering your bank account.

 Opening a Corporate Bank Account for Representative Offices in Indonesia